 - a research portfolio (120 points); or

-- a research portfolio (90 points) plus approved research methods papers(s) worth 30 points; or
+- a research portfolio (90 points) plus approved research methods papers(s) worth 30 points.

-- A candidate may not present a thesis, dissertation or research portfolio which has previously been accepted, in whole or in part, for another degree.
+- A candidate may not present a thesis or research portfolio which has previously been accepted, in whole or in part, for another degree.

-- The programme of study including as appropriate, the topic of the thesis or research portfolio and the supervisors of the research, or the component papers shall be approved by the Board of the Faculty of Medicine.
+- The programme of study including as appropriate, the topic of the thesis or research portfolio and the supervisors of the research, or the component papers shall be approved by the Academic Board of the Otago Medical School.

 - For the thesis, the research should be of a kind that a diligent and competent student should complete within one year of full-time study.